maximilianoPizarro/jhipster-devspace/README.md

   <img src="https://github.com/maximilianoPizarro/jhipster-devspace/blob/master/screenshot/jhipster-generator-dockerio-gitlab.PNG?raw=true" width="684" title="Run On Openshift">
 </p>

-NOTE: You need destroy jhipster-devspace workspace for try devspaces app create because the application was build with devfile.yaml from this repository.
+NOTE: You need destroy jhipster-devspace or pyhipster-devpsace workspace for try devspaces app create because the application was build with devfile.yaml from this repository.
+Custom tasks "cleanup-workspace" fail but work because remove all files from directory workspace and don't remove mountpath.

 ## An Example of JDL File modification to change the style of Bootswatch Theme (Optional)